MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   record and Alt-Svc)
 * HTTPS over TCP to any port on `alt3.example` (not consistent with Alt-Svc)

-The following connection attempts would be allowed only if the client does not support ECH, as they rely on SVCB-optional fallback behavior that is disabled when the "ech" SvcParam is present ({{ech-client-behavior}}):
+The following Alt-Svc-only connection attempts would be allowed only if the client does not support ECH, as they rely on SVCB-optional fallback behavior that the client will disable if it implements support for ECH and the "ech" SvcParam is present ({{ech-client-behavior}}):

-* HTTPS over TCP to `alt2.example:443` (Alt-Svc only)
+* HTTP/2 to `alt2.example:443`
-* HTTP/3 to `example.com:8443` (Alt-Svc only)
+* HTTP/3 to `example.com:8443`

 Origins that publish an "ech" SvcParam in their HTTPS record SHOULD also publish an "ech" SvcParam for any alt-authorities.
 Otherwise,